How did a research participant get enrolled into the EPAD cohort?

 - Additional visits were planned for participants after 6 months, 1 year, 2 years, 3 years, and 4 years.
 We arranged these follow up visits to make sure that participants’ health has not changed and to measure changes in certain tests that may or may not be related to Alzheimer’s disease.

 First screening visit

-On arrival at the research site for the first screening visit, you had the opportunity to ask any questions you might have.
-Once you were happy with your involvement in the study, you signed a consent form.
-You were then be asked to complete a number of forms and took part in interviews with the study doctor, nurse and psychologist.
-These forms and interviews gathered a range of information about you and your health.
+On arrival at the research site for the first screening visit, participants had the opportunity to ask any questions they might have.
+Once participants were happy with their involvement in the study, they signed a consent form.
+They were then be asked to complete a number of forms and took part in interviews with the study doctor, nurse and psychologist.
+These forms and interviews gathered a range of information about participants and their health.

-The annual visit to the research centre can take up to about 5 hours in total.
-You were asked to fast before attending so that fasting blood samples can be taken.
+The annual visit to the research centre could take up to about 5 hours in total.
+Participants were asked to fast before attending so that fasting blood samples was taken.
 There was also be a separate visit for a brain scan (MRI).
 The MRI brain scan takes about 80 minutes.
 Including the time to get ready for the scan, participants were expected to be at the imaging facility for a total visit time of 2 hours.
 These assessments were compulsory for EPAD research participation.

 EPAD’s study staff did not conduct a full and thorough physical examination.
 However, if during any of the testing we noted any health issues, we discussed these with participants and provided help in planning potential next steps if participants consented for us to do so.